Overview

 Funding and Financial Resources

-- The Funding and Finances section of the Graduate Student Life page includes helpful information on graduate assistantships and fellowships.
+- The Funding and Finances section of the Graduate Student Life website includes helpful information on graduate assistantships and fellowships.

 - If you are on a fellowship, please note that you may need to pay estimated taxes.
 University faculty and staff are not authorized to provide tax advice.
 However, the University of Wisconsin Service Center has put together a useful website with general information about tax filing.